Make Your Next Trip Extraordinary

 Hidden gem

 Khemliya is a small village on the edge of the desert where the Gnawa ethnic group live; these are descendants of Central African slaves that were brought to Morocco.
-As part of a mid-morning tea break on the desert journey from Fez to Marrakech, Hicham and Radia can arrange for their travelers to visit with the Gnawa, who will share their traditional Saharan music and dance, and invite you to join along.
+As part of a mid-morning tea break on the desert journey from Fez to Marrakech, Hicham can arrange for his travelers to visit with the Gnawa, who will share their traditional Saharan music and dance, and invite you to join along.

-Cheap Thrill
+Cheap thrill

 One of the best ways to spend your evening in the Sahara is completely free—you just have to look up!
 Barring a full moon, you can expect a large array of stars and, if you’re lucky, even a couple of planets or a shooting star.